The Battle of Kenyérmező (Breadfield), 13 October 1479

 https://www.hungarianottomanwars.com/essays/kinizsi-pal-general-of-king-matthias/

-The Ottoman army entered Transylvania on October 9, near Kelnek (Câlnic), led by Ali Koca Bey.
-Koca Bey commanded Basarab cel Tânăr IV, a Wallachian (Romanian) voivode to join him, who himself brought 1,000–2,000 infantrymen to the cause.
-On October 13, Koca Bey set up his camp in the Kenyérmező (Breadfield), near Zsibót.
+The Ottoman army entered Transylvania on October 9th, near Kelnek (Câlnic), led by Ali Koca Bey.
+Koca Bey ordered Basarab cel Tânăr IV, a Wallachian (Romanian) voivode, to join him, and he himself brought 1,000-2,000 infantrymen to the cause.
+On October 13, Koca Bey set up his camp in the Kenyérmező (Breadfield) near Zsibót.

-The Ottoman-Wallachian (Romanian) army continued pillaging and taking prisoners of war for the slave markets, while Báthori and Kinizsi made preparations to set forth against the enemy.
-According to the letters written by King Matthias Corvinus, there were 43-45,000 Ottoman and Wallachian soldiers altogether.
-However, historians in our days say there were about 15-20,000 Ottomans, and they exclude the presence of Janissaries.
-It is also supposed that there were just 6,000 men strong.
-On the other hand, the contemporary Polish historian, Jan Długosz says there were 100,000 Turks but other sources estimate their number about 60,000.
+The Ottoman-Wallachian (Romanian) army continued to plunder and take prisoners for the slave markets, while Báthori and Kinizsi prepared to move against the enemy.
+According to the letters of King Matthias Corvinus, the total number of Ottoman and Wallachian soldiers was 43-45,000.
+However, modern historians say that there were about 15-20,000 Ottomans, and they exclude the presence of Janissaries.
+It is also said that there were only 6,000 men strong.
+On the other hand, the contemporary Polish historian Jan Długosz says that there were 100,000 Turks, but other sources estimate their number at about 60,000.

-Kinizsi’s army consisted of Hungarian, Székely, Serbian / Croatian, southern Slavic, Transylvanian German Saxon forces, including Wallachian (Romanian) volunteers.
-Altogether, there were about 12,000 to 15,000 men in the two armies before Kinizsi and Báthory met.
-Voivode Basarab III had about 1,000 men in the army: he was the enemy of Bassarab IV and hoped to get rid of him.
-Some theories claim there may have been Moldavians (also Romanians), Lithuanians, Polish, and even Russians in Kinizsi’s army, along with some artillery units.
+Kinizsi’s army consisted of Hungarian, Székely, Serbian/Croatian, Southern Slavic, Transylvanian German-Saxon forces, including Wallachian (Romanian) volunteers.
+In total, there were about 12,000 to 15,000 men in the two armies before Kinizsi and Báthory met.
+Voivode Basarab III had about 1,000 men in the army: he was the enemy of Basarab IV and hoped to get rid of him.
+Some theories claim that there may have been Moldavians (also Romanians), Lithuanians, Poles, and even Russians in Kinizsi’s army, along with some artillery units.

-Look at the map of the Battle of Kenyérmező (Breadfield); Turks are on the left, Hungarian, Saxon, Wallachian (Romanian), and Székely forces, aided by the Serbian troops are deployed on the right:
+Look at the map of the Battle of Kenyérmező (Breadfield); the Turks are on the left, the Hungarian, Saxon, Walachian (Romanian) and Székely forces, supported by the Serbian troops, are on the right:

-Both armies were composed of three columns.
-The right flank of the Hungarian army was led by Kinizsi, the left was the Serbian light cavalry under Vuk Branković and Jaksics Demeter (aka Demetrius Jakšić) with the Saxons.
-Báthory’s forces stood in the center.
+Both armies consisted of three columns.
+The right flank of the Hungarian army was led by Kinizsi, the left by the Serbian light cavalry under Vuk Branković and Jaksics Demeter (alias Demetrius Jakšić) with the German Saxons of Transylvania.
+Báthory’s forces were in the center.
 On the Ottoman side, Koca Bey took the left flank, Isa Bey the center, and Malkoch Oglu deployed his men on the right flank.
-Hungarian / Serbian heavy cavalry played a key role in the coming fight.
+The Hungarian/Serbian heavy cavalry played a key role in the upcoming battle.
 Read about the role of heavy cavalry in my other article:

 https://www.hungarianottomanwars.com/essays/cavalry-charge/

-The battle commenced in the afternoon, Báthory fell from his horse and the Ottomans nearly captured him, but a valiant knight called Nagy Antal whisked the voivode away.
-According to the Renaissance historian Bonfini, the Turks got behind Báthory’s forces but Kinizsi arrived and charged against the Turks with the Hungarian heavy cavalry and 900 Serbs, led by Jaksics / Jakšić who had “numerous courtiers of the king”.
+The battle began in the afternoon, Báthory fell from his horse and the Ottomans almost captured him, but a brave knight named Nagy Antal carried the voivode away.
+According to the Renaissance historian Bonfini, the Turks fell behind Báthory’s forces, but Kinizsi arrived and charged the Turks with the Hungarian heavy cavalry and 900 Serbs, led by Jaksics / Jakšić, who had “numerous courtiers of the king”.

-Ali Bey was forced to retreat.
-Kinizsi moved to smash the Ottoman center and before long Isa Bey also withdrew.
-According to the Ottoman sources, Isa got frightened seeing the heavy cavalry lining up against his light Akinjis.
-Yet, Isa Bey fought until his death, valiantly and the battle lasted for several more hours.
-Kinizsi fought with two swords in his hands, according to the sources.
+Ali Bey was forced to withdraw.
+Kinizsi moved to smash the Ottoman center and soon Isa Bey retreated as well.
+According to Ottoman sources, Isa became frightened when he saw the heavy cavalry lined up against his light Akinjis.
+However, Isa Bey fought bravely until his death and the battle lasted for several more hours.
+According to the sources, Kinizsi fought with two swords in his hands.
 Here is more about his life:

 https://www.hungarianottomanwars.com/essays/kinizsi-pal-general-of-king-matthias/

-The few Turks who survived the massacre fled into the mountains, where the majority were killed by the local men.
-The hero of the battle was undoubtedly Kinizsi Pál, the legendary Hungarian general, a man of Herculean bodily strength in the service of Matthias Corvinus’ Black Army of Hungary.
-After the battle, he was said to have danced holding two enemy corpses under his arms and one with his teeth.
+The few Turks who survived the massacre fled to the mountains, where most of them were killed by the local men.
+The hero of the battle was undoubtedly Kinizsi Pál, the legendary Hungarian general, a man of Herculean physical strength in the service of Matthias Corvinus’ Black Army of Hungary.
+After the battle, he was said to have danced while holding two enemy corpses under his arms and one with his teeth.
 The Christians lost 3,000 men and many thousands of Ottomans perished, about 30,000 of them.
-Allegedly, half of the attacking Wallachian voivode’s soldiers died there, too.
-A large booty was taken, and all the captives of the Ottomans were freed.
+It is said that half of the soldiers of the attacking Wallachian voivode died there as well.
+A large booty was taken and all the Ottomans’ prisoners were freed.

 It was a crushing victory.
-Right after the battle, Kinizsi was chasing them deep into Serbia, gaining back territories again and again.
-Our Romanian friends also claim Kinizsi as their hero (they call him Pavel Chinezu), and there is nothing wrong with it; this illustration below is from a Romanian book, showing how the general was dancing with three Turks after the battle, according to Bonfini.
-In fact, Bonfini wrote that Kinizsi picked the third dead Turk up with his teeth, without even touching it with his hand.
+Right after the battle, Kinizsi chased them deep into Serbia, winning back territory after territory.
+Our Romanian friends also claim Kinizsi as their hero (they call him Pavel Chinezu), and there is nothing wrong with that; this illustration below is from a Romanian book and shows the general dancing with three Turks after the battle, according to Bonfini.
+In fact, Bonfini wrote that Kinizsi picked up the third dead Turk with his teeth without even touching him with his hand.

-As it was said, in 1480, General Kinizsi raided Serbia and several times defeated Ali Koca Bey.
+It is said that in 1480 General Kinizsi invaded Serbia and defeated Ali Koca Bey several times.
 The Battle of Kenyérmező (Breadfield) was a great psychological victory for the Hungarians, and as a result, the Ottoman Turks did not attack southern Hungary and Transylvania for many years thereafter, except for one attempt.

-As the Ottoman attacks had depopulated the Southern parts of the Hungarian Kingdom, having finished his campaign, General Kinizsi brought several thousands of Serbian settlers to replace the massacred Hungarian population with new inhabitants.
+As the Ottoman attacks had depopulated the southern parts of the Hungarian Kingdom, General Kinizsi, after finishing his campaign, brought several thousand Serbian settlers to replace the massacred Hungarian population with new inhabitants.

 Here is an animation video of the battle, in the Hungarian language (your help is welcome to create English subtitles):